Prince Edward County

 That island mentality includes a more relaxed pace of life that fits cyclists to a T. Farms still are a big part of the local economy and those rural roads are great for cycling.
 Apples have been a big crop and you still find varieties not in supermarkets.
 Beginning in the early '90s there has been a boom in wine-making and many of the grape orchards now have the maturity to compete with the long-established Niagara region.

 Lake on the Mountain and Picton

 Our first-night destination is at Lake on the Mountain.
 The Mohawk name was Lake of the Gods and it was a spiritual place for indigenous people.
 From there we go through Picton and follow a route that takes us past several wineries.
-Overnight stops including Wellington, Milford and Picton, then a return trip to Kingston on a route that is mostly different from the Day 1 ride.
+Overnight stops include Lake of the Mountains and Picton, then a return trip to Kingston on a route that is mostly different from the Day 1 ride.
+We'll stay at each accommodation for 2 nights.
+On Prince Edward County we will have daily loops so you can get settled at each accommodation for two nights.
 Along the way we pass by Sandbanks Provincial Park and other beaches where you might want to have a swimsuit in your bike bag.